t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

     doc : str
         The document to preprocess
     ngram : int
-        How many ngrams to break the document into
+        How many n-grams to break the document into

     Returns
     -------